ZukoIsADog/aneirinBaker.github.io/_posts/2020-12-17-Numerical_Methods_1.md

 \\[ y_{t+1} = f(t,y(t)) + h y(t).\\]

 This is a great start but how good is it exactly.
 Well we can answer that question quite easily by coding this up in our language of choice.
-Currently i mainly work in python so that's what i will use here.
+Currently I mainly work in python so that's what I will use here.
 The basic structure will be the same for most languages unless you want to use some weird language like Haskell (good luck though)

 ### Python Code
 The equation we would like to solve is